DREAMiners/The-History-of-Proof-Of-Work-Mining/Attack_Vectors.md

 <br />
 <br />

-Ghash.io <br />
-The mining pool ghash.io briefly exceeding 50% of the bitcoin network's computing power in July 2014, leading the pool to voluntarily commit to reducing its share of the network.
-It said in a statement that it would not reach 40% of the total mining power in the future.

-Krypton and Shift <br />
-Krypton and Shift, two blockchains based on ethereum, suffered 51% attacks in August 2016.

 -Stubborn Mining Model

 -Selfish Mining Defense

 -Game-Theory Based Censorship

 -51% Attacks and Collusions

 - Incentivizing Double-Spend Collusion in Bitcoin   https://www.cs.umd.edu/~gasarch/reupapers/katzbitcoin16.pdf